 We offer a programme of activities called “Xtra-Curricular” which aims to meet the needs of students outside the classroom.
 There are a range of different activities students can take part in which will enhance their learning and development, and are great fun!
-Past options have included Photography Club, Choir, Fitness Suite sessions and many more.
+Past options have included Photography Club, Choir, Athletic Suite sessions and many more.
 There are also a range of trips students can get involved in, which have included a Film Studies trip to Hollywood!

 What is the difference between the different qualifications?

 A Levels are studied over two years and are mainly assessed via exams at the end of those two years.
 These can be studied in practically any combination.